What is experiential marketing?

 Why does it work?

-What makes experiental marketing stand out is the temporary thrill of participation.
-This is theatre, not a dvd on the sofa.
+What makes experiential marketing stand out is the temporary thrill of participation.
+This is theatre, not a DVD on the sofa.

 Understanding customer experience has become fundamental to how customer communication and interaction play out.
 It’s no use just having a great end product or service.
 If the experience of trying to buy it online, finding instructions to make it work or even opening its packaging is miserable and frustrating, they won’t come back.